Collaborative Parameter Learning: Mitigating Forgetting via Parameter-Level Gradient Analysis: Conflicting Parameters Cause Catastrophic Forgetting

-While LLMs exhibit overall forgetting on Mastered Set, it remains unclear whether forgetting is driven by all neurons or only a subset.
-Herein, gradient similarity is employed to identify the neurons contributing to forgetting.
-It should be clarified that in this paper, “neurons” and “parameters” carry essentially the same meaning.
-We use parameters when emphasizing their vector form for computation, and neurons when emphasizing their count.
+While LLMs exhibit overall forgetting on $\mathcal{M}$, it remains unclear whether forgetting is driven by all parameters or only a subset.
+To answer this question, gradient similarity of the $j$-th parameter between $\mathcal{M}$ and $\mathcal{I}$ is defined as